 - Don't forget that government guidance does say “You should maintain social distancing from anyone who is not in your household or support bubble".
-So you should make sure your tables are large enough to allow people seated at them, who are from different households to still keep a social distance apart.
+We recommend that your tables are large enough to allow people seated at them, who are from different households to still keep a social distance apart.

 Do Staff have to wear face coverings?

-- This is not yet clear, but we assume that staff will not have to wear them outside but will need to put on a face covering if they enter inside area.
+- Staff do not have to wear them outside but will need to put on a face covering if they enter inside area.
 We recommend, for customer and staff safety, that staff should be wearing suitable face coverings both inside and outside.

 Do Customers have to wear face coverings?

-- This is not yet clear, but we assume that customers in outside areas will not have to wear face coverings.
+- Customers in outside areas do not have to wear face coverings.
 However, they must be wearing a face covering when accessing any inside areas such as toilets.

 Can sale of alcohol be with a meal only?

-- No, there will be no need for customers to order a substantial meal with alcohol.
+- No, there is no need for customers to order a substantial meal with alcohol.

 Will there be a curfew?

-- No, there will be no national curfew but any outdoor restrictions on your premises licence will still apply.
+- No, there is no national curfew but any outdoor restrictions on your premises licence will still apply.

 Can customers use inside toilets?

-- Yes, customers will be able to use inside toilets and facilities, but you will need to risk assess and have procedures in place to make sure these areas are Covid safe.
+- Yes, customers are able to use inside toilets and facilities, but you will need to risk assess and have procedures in place to make sure these areas are Covid safe.
 Customers will need to be wearing a face covering when using these inside areas.